 Yoga is often practiced in a group setting where members of the group are moving in synchrony with one another (Singleton, 2010).
 Some yoga teachers may chant ‘Om’ or other sacred sounds at the beginning and end of each class (White, 2012).
 Other teachers may include a short meditation at the end of the yoga session.
 What matters here is not the type of ritual performed, but the fact that the practice is ritualized by practitioners in one way or another; the most common and ubiquitous way being practicing yoga in a group setting and in a synchronous fashion (Singleton & Byrne, 2008).

-A study examining the effects of rituals on positive affect, group unity, and prosociality (Callender, 2013) compared 19 naturally occurring rituals with varying levels of synchrony.
+A study examining the effects of rituals on positive affect, group unity, and prosociality (Callander, 2013) compared 19 naturally occurring rituals with varying levels of synchrony.
 Some examples of such rituals include yoga, meditation, running, choir practice, Zumba, and potluck dinners.
 Coders evaluated the degree of synchrony using three levels: 1) Exact synchrony (all participants performing same movements in a shared rhythmic patter), 2) complimentary synchrony (participants perform full synchrony within subgroups, complimentary to the whole, as in choir practice), and 3) no synchrony (participants perform movements independently of their own accord).
 Results showed that activities with higher levels of synchrony (i.e. exact synchrony), such as yoga, increase positive affect, group unity, and prosociality significantly more than those with less synchrony (i.e. potluck dinners).

 Yoga as a synchronous ritual.
 Taking into account past research on rituals, yoga, and behavioral synchrony, we refer to yoga in our model as a synchronous ritual, or the “synchronous rituals of yoga” – a series of movements done in conformity with a group in a prescribed, ritualistic manner.
 Given the widely held belief that yoga is an ancient practice that has an element of sacredness (Goldberg, 2010) and that yoga is often practiced in a group setting, we believe that this is an apt definition of yoga as it relates to ritual and behavioral synchrony.